My key requirement for a file system layout is:

 menu for which directory you want to go to.
 See the picture below for more info.

-prints the path whenever it's non-obvious where you're cd
+prints the path whenever it's non-obvious where you're cding to, e.g. when

 explicit and minimalism in my (infallible) opinion.